-Dealing with the aftermath of a disaster that has directly affected your house can be a traumatic situation filled with uncertainty and stress.
-Paul Davis offers the following tips and information that will help provide a smoother recovery process.
+Having to deal with the aftermath of any disaster that has affected your property is most often a traumatic situation filled with stress and uncertainty.
+Paul Davis shares the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (949) 455-1710

-- Of course, it is extremely important to make sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to assure them that you are safe.
+- Of course, it is always important to make sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to inform them that you are all safe.

-- Keep a listing of any and all household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your home.
+- Keep a listing of any and all household goods or personal belongings you have discarded and receipts for any expenses you incur while protecting your property.

 - Is your house safe?
 Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)